 The ground-transport operator landscape that serves this market is structurally distinct from the standard NYC corporate ground use case in three important respects.
 First, the dispatch geography is structurally wider than a single-headquarters use case — the AmLaw 100 headquarters cluster runs from Eighth Avenue at Worldwide Plaza through the Park Avenue and Madison Avenue Midtown corridor down to the Wall Street and Liberty Plaza FiDi corridor, with the Big Four advisory headquarters layered across 30 Rockefeller Plaza, 300 Madison, One Manhattan West, and 345 Park Avenue.
 Second, the schedule sensitivity is structurally higher than a standard 1x1 cadence — Federal and State court-date filings, SEC-deadline closing windows, FTC and DOJ Hart-Scott-Rodino expiration timing, and SDNY and EDNY hearing schedules together impose hard-deadline arrival windows on the ground-transport calendar where a late arrival is a material event.
 Third, the document-courier and confidentiality requirement binds at the chauffeur level — the chauffeur is in the vehicle during the post-meeting deal-team debrief, during the courier-bag-and-deal-document handoff between offices, and during the signing-day client-team transport, and the operator’s chauffeur-vetting protocols, deal-team-NDA posture, and dispatch-desk discretion are structurally as important as the on-time-delivery metric.

-This index profiles nine New York chauffeur operators ranked by their structural position in the AmLaw 100 and Big Four advisory deal-week ground market as of Q2 2026, with particular weight on the Midtown-and-FiDi dispatch posture, the court-date and signing-day schedule sensitivity, the multi-office cross-firm convergence capacity, the document-courier handoff workflow, the Sprinter-tier all-hands logistics requirement, the multi-jurisdictional extension capacity, and the deal-team confidentiality posture that runs across the index as a binding inclusion criterion.
+This index profiles nine chauffeur operators serving the New York AmLaw 100 and Big Four advisory deal-week ground market as of Q2 2026, ranked by their structural position against the Midtown-and-FiDi dispatch posture, the court-date and signing-day schedule sensitivity, the multi-office cross-firm convergence capacity, the document-courier handoff workflow, the Sprinter-tier all-hands logistics requirement, the multi-jurisdictional extension capacity, and the deal-team confidentiality posture that runs across the index as a binding inclusion criterion.
 The ranking is a landscape analyst’s view of dispatch capacity, account posture, structural fit to the deal-week workflow, and published-rate transparency — not a promotional listing.

 What the AmLaw and Big Four deal-week ground-rate data shows